 Top breathing exercises for everyday and professional use

-< 10 seconds of relaxed breathing.
+< 10 seconds of paused breathing.
 Very poor fitness level.
 Breathing at rest is irregular and you occasionally gasp for air.
 Shortness of breath occurs even with light physical exertion or even when speaking.

 There are several very effective techniques that can greatly improve your personal fitness.
 Already in pre-Christian times more than 2000 years ago, breathing techniques were developed in India and China with which one could optimize oneself, for example to achieve a trance-like state.
 Chinese scholars wrote down the following technique in the book on the breathing of Master Great Nothing of Mount Sung: “Count one and two 100 times.
 When you’ve blocked the breath for as long as possible, release it gently.
 Inhale a little more and block the (breath) again.
 When (you) get hot, exhale with (the sound of) ho.
 If (you) get cold, blow out the breath and release it with (the sound) Ch’ui.
 If you can breathe like this and count to 1000, you will not need seeds or medicine.”
 Even today there are many breath coaches who use effective techniques to help people in everyday life and to achieve a higher level of fitness, or otherwise to improve health in general.

 The first method that comes to mind is called 1:4:2 and is a universal method that can be used in everyday life.

 With proper guidance, breath retention can be practiced, gradually increasing the duration of the retention if it does not in any way interfere with the rhythm, regularity, and equality of inhalation and exhalation.
 The recommended ratio between inhalation, retention and exhalation times is 1:4:2 and is recommended by Anthony Robbins.
 After mastering holding the breath after the inhale, one attempts to hold the breath after the exhale by gradually increasing the time the breath is held.